rfbaylon/Philosophy-Notes/Critical Theory/Disability Theory/Self Diagnosis.md

 ### Access

-Medical Diagnoses are incredibly expensive and inaccessible in the United States ( \#WIP How expensive?).
-In addition, for those outside of large metropolitan areas, specialists are far harder to come across, making diagnosis far more difficult.
+- Medical Diagnoses are incredibly expensive and inaccessible in the United States ( #WIP How expensive?).
+- In addition, for those outside of large metropolitan areas, specialists are far harder to come across, making diagnosis far more difficult.
 Especially in adulthood, access to specialists is limited (can vary based on insurance providers, and waitlists).
+Long waiting times are also an issue.
+- In addition, it may be difficult for the individuals themelves to navigage the medical system.
+It may additionally be difficult for individuals to describe their symptoms to diagnosticians.

 ### Stigma
 Often, a medical diagnosis will mean that someone will get denied a job or overlooked for a promotion.
 When something is on your medical record, it takes on an entirely different meaning which isn't always possible

 ### Demographic Bias
 Autism and ADHD have been conditions studied primarily in rich, young, white boys.
 This demographic has a very particular way of acting, meaning the further one is from this demographic, the less likely they are to be diagnosed as having the conditions.
 All of the knowledge regarding these conditions is designed for one demographic, meaning that access to accurate diagnoses is unavailable to everyone equally.
+For example, diagnosticians are far more likely to look for special interests in computers and trains than for special interests in horses.
+	A2: This is an incredibly well noted issue, to the point where its explicitly included in the DSM 5.
+It was medical professionals that discovered the underreporting, and it
+	A2: These days, autism is generally diagnosed by a team of interdisciplinary experts.
+It could be possible that all of the diagnosticians hold misleading ideas about autism, but this seems implausible.

-# The Medium
+# The Medium Matters

 The Ethics Bowl case cites a lot of diagnoses coming from TikTok specifically.
 Many of the worries that come from self diagnosis are bolstered by TikTok, not necessarily by self diagnosis.